-REQUEST: Requesting approval for change of material from original approved design for a single family residential homes in the Canemah National Register District.
+REQUEST: Requesting approval for the number of stairs and change of material from original approved design for a single family residential homes in the Canemah material on the front porch and front stair, and the original approval required

-The proposed material is composite TREX decking material.
+National Register District.
+The proposed material is composite decking this material in the specific context of this request.